usnistgov/800-63-3/sp800-63a/sec4_ial.md

 See [Section 5.3, Identity Verification](#verify) for more information on acceptable identity evidence.

-At a minimum, the applicant must be verified by a process that is able to achieve a strength of STRONG.
+At IAL2, at least one piece of STRONG identity evidence is required.
+At a minimum, the applicant's binding to the STRONG identity evidence must be verified by a process that is able to achieve a strength of STRONG.

 #### 4.4.1.5.
 Presence Requirements